epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

 `hello:publishers`.

     ; api:formatter
-      [ a api:XsltFormatter
+      [ a api:VelocityFormatter
       ; api:name "html"
       ; api:mimeType "text/html; charset=utf-8"
-      ; api:stylesheet "lda-assets/xslt/result-osm-trimmed.xsl"
       ]
       .

-Elda's default HTML formatter is crude, so we define a new formatter for the name `html` which is an XSLT formatter producing UTF-8 endcoded `text/html` and using the stylesheet `result-osm-trimmed.xsl`.
+(An alternative (older) formatter which generates its results using XSLT stylesheets, is also available.)

     # Endpoint definitions